Data-Driven Performance Guarantees for Parametric Optimization Problems: Data-driven performance guarantees

 Bounding the performance metric involves two key trade-offs: (i) the trade-off between computation time and metric bound, revealed by solving \eqref{e_scenario} for different iteration counts \( k \), and (ii) the trade-off between violation probability and metric bound at any fixed iteration count $k$, which can be controlled through relaxation of the robust scenario program \eqref{e_scenario} as follows:

-The relaxation problem balances the two competing objectives, that is, minimizing the performance bound \( e \) and the constraint violation.
+Problem \eqref{e_relaxed_scenario} balances the two competing objectives, that is, minimizing the performance bound \( e \) and the constraint violation.
 The optimal solution \(e^*_N\)\footnote{We assume that the optimal solution \( e_N^* \) is unique; otherwise, a particular solution can be singled-out using a tie-break rule.} is also denoted \(e^k_N(\rho)\).

-We now utilize the results from \cite{GarattiCampi2022} to provide generalization guarantees for our problem \eqref{e_relaxed_scenario}.
-We first present the key equations that relate the confidence level \(\beta\) to the risk bounds \cite{GarattiCampi2022}.
+We now draw on the results from \cite{GarattiCampi2022}, whose key equations relating the confidence level $\beta$ to the risk bounds are presented below.
 For a user-specified confidence level \(\beta \in (0,1)\), consider the following polynomial equation in \( t \) for any \( q = 0, 1, \ldots, N-1 \):

 and for $q = N$ consider the polynomial equation:

 For any $q = 0, 1, \ldots, N-1$, equation \eqref{eq:compute_t_2} has exactly two solutions in \([0, +\infty)\), which we denote with \( \underline{t}(q) \) and \( \bar{t}(q) \) (\( \underline{t}(q) \leq \bar{t}(q) \)).
 Equation \eqref{eq:compute_e_2} has only one solution in \([0, +\infty)\), which we denote by \( \bar{t}(N) \), while we define \( \underline{t}(N) = 0 \).
 Let \( \underline{\epsilon}(q) := \max\{0, 1 - \bar{t}(q)\} \) and \( \bar{\epsilon}(q) := 1 - \underline{t}(q) \) for \( q = 0, 1, \ldots, N \).